heristop/heristop.github.io/src/content/blog/2024-07-09-conventional-commit-jira.md

 ## Step 5: Integrating with GitLab

-As a final step, integrating GitLab with Jira can further enhance your development workflow by linking commits directly to Jira tickets.
+As a final step, integrating GitLab with Jira can further improve your development workflow by linking commits directly to Jira tickets.

 ### Setting up the Integration